naikibro/jokeGenerator/README.md

 # Today's joke is

 ```
-What do you call a fly without wings?
-A walk!
+What do you call a tooth in a glass of water?
+A one molar solution.
 ```

 ![lmao gif](docs/assets/images/lmao.gif)